Right to Grow

 What’s happening in Edinburgh?

-As demand for urban community growing increases, the City of Edinburgh Council is considering adopting a Right to Grow policy.
+As demand for urban community growing increases, the City of Edinburgh Council has been considering adopting a Right to Grow policy.
 Right to Grow aligns with the Council’s broader objectives of enhancing community resilience, promoting sustainability, and supporting the city’s response to the climate and nature emergencies declared by the Council.

 Get Involved